« Internet mind control and the diagnosis of delusions | Main | Preventing nuclear war »

-neuroscience and advertising:
+neuroscience and advertising

 As well as semiotics and cognitive psychology there is another tool for understanding advertising - neuroscience!
 Enter neuromarketing [1].
 Neuromarketing promises to tell you how your brain responds to branding, or which adverts during the superbowl are most effective (Vaughan did a great job on this one, here, and here), or how alert people are during normal television adverts ("there may well need to be more ads created." concludes the executive who commissioned the study!)